The analytical discussion on strong gravitaional lensing for a gravitational source with a $f(R)$ global monopole: Introduction

-It is well known that the light deflection is one of the phenomena of gravitational lensing which is an important application of general relativity[1-7].
-The massive source which causes the deflection is called gravitational lens.
+Gravitational lensing is an important astrophysical application of general relativity and a powerful probe to gravitational source, lens object and spacetime structure [1-6].
 We can make use of the gravitational lensing to investigate the distant stars no matter they are bright or dim.
+If the lens is massive enough like a black hole, electromagnetic radiation can approach very close to the object while the deflection angle will exceed $3\pi/2$ [7] and it encodes the information from strong field caused by a compact body.
+In this circumstances, a sequence of images are formed on both side of the optic axis, which are called as relativistic images, due to large deflections of light more than $2\pi $ apart from the so-called primary and secondary images observed in weak gravitational field and formed due to small deflection of light rays \cite{Vivbhadra62}.

-In general, the deflection angle of photons passing close to a compact and massive source is expressed in integral forms, so it is difficult to discuss the detailed relations between the angle and the gravitational source.
-Alternatively we perform the calculation of the integral expressions in the limiting cases.
-Here we focus on the strong field approximation for the case that the light passes very close to a heavy compact body such as a black hole.
-Bozza put forward an analytical method to show that there exists a logarithmic divergence of the deflection angle in the proximity of the photon sphere [8-13].
-The strong gravitational lensing was treated in a Schwarzschild black hole and a Reissner-Nordstrom black hole [8], a GMGHS charged black hole [14], a spinning black hole [15, 16], a braneworld black hole [17, 18], the deformed Horava-Lifshitz black hole [19], the black hole with global monopole [20], the black hole pierced by a cosmic string [21].
+In general, the deflection angle of photons passing close to a compact and massive source is expressed in integral forms, so it is difficult to discuss the detailed relation between the angle and the gravitational source or the spacetime geometry.
+Alternatively we perform the calculation of the integral expression in strong field limit where the minimum distance a photon is able to approach to the black hole.
+The analytic method proposed by Bozza is to expand the integral expression towards the photo sphere \cite{Bozza66,Capozziello33,Mutka581,Mahonen576,Beloborodov566,Keeton72} which showed that there exists a logarithmic divergence of the deflection angle in the proximity of the photon sphere.
+The strong gravitational lensing was treated in a Schwarzschild black hole and a Schwarzschild black hole and a Reissner-Nordstr\"{o}m black hole \cite{Bozza66}, a GMGHS charged black hole \cite{Bhadra67}, a spinning black hole \cite{Bozza67}, a braneworld black hole \cite{Whisker71}, the deformed Horava-Lifshitz black hole \cite{Chen80}, the black hole with a global monopole \cite{Cheng28}.
+In addition to Bozza's scheme, the explicit calculation of elliptic integrals is also valid and powerful and was used in the description of strong deflection of massive particle around the supermassive black hole \cite{Tsupko89}.

+If photons propagates from the emitter to the observers along different rays, then the light-travel time corresponding to every image is obvious different.
+The lag of time between the multiple images is called time delay.
+Generally, the travel time is not observable.
+However, in the situation of the appearance of multiple images, the time delay can be observed if the intrinsic luminosity of the source is time-dependent.
+Therefore, the luminosity variations can be used to describe the geometry of the lens which is related with the images as a relative temporal phase.
+As an advantage, time delay is a one-dimensional quantity and can be used to test the underlying cosmological expansion \cite{Schneider1992}.
+The measurement of time delay provides a probe of the Hubble constant \cite{Refsdal128,Oguri660}.
+The general approximative expressions of time delay between relativistic images in strong field limits for asymptotic flat spacetime without a cosmological horizon has been presented in \cite{Mancini36}.